 5. Place your biscuits (dropped or cut) on a prepared baking pan.

-6. Be sure the oven is fully preheated, then bake until golden brown—about 12-15 minutes.
+6. Be sure the oven is fully preheated, then bake until golden brownโabout 12-15 minutes.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-Biscuits are great, but can we take it further?
-Try my almost famous Healthier Sausage Gravy and Biscuits using these biscuits with turkey sausage gravy for a low-fat American classic.
-And for dessert, check out my Low-Fat Blueberry Scones.
+Biscuits are great, but can we take them further?
+For a low-fat American classic, try my almost famous Healthier Sausage Gravy and Biscuits, which uses these biscuits with low-fat turkey sausage gravy.
+For dessert, check out my Low-Fat Blueberry Scones.

-There is a slight yogurt tang, not very noticeable except if you know it has yogurt.
-It is a little more with Greek yogurt, but it is not bad, and most people won't notice.
+There is a slight yogurt tang, which is not very noticeable except if you know it has yogurt.
+It is a little more with Greek yogurt, but it is not bad, and many people won't notice.

 Second, they are soft and fluffy but not flaky.
 If you want flaky, you must cut in some butter.
 I miss the flaky a little, but I will live with it for zero fat.